haniyakonain/gsoc-2025-dbpedia-final-report/README.md

 - Enhanced error handling and monitoring with comprehensive logging and cache statistics
 - Centralized configuration management for improved maintainability and performance

-### Before & After: Single-Extractor Server Interface
+### Before & After: Enable single-extractor execution on the mapping server

 #### Before: Limited Options
 ![Before - Basic dropdown with only two options](images/before-server-ui.png)